Wendicka/Scyndi/predoc/keywords.md

 - SUPPORT
   - Tells the compiler which target languages are supported for this file.
 If left out all target languages that Scorpion can translate to will be supported.
   - Prefixing with a ! will allow all languages except the one you put in this way.

+- PURECODE
+  - Should just implement code from the target language (type the target language as an argument)
+  - *ENDPURECODE* will end this.
+Not an official keyword, and it will only be seen when it needs to end a keyword
+  - Scyndi has its own way to name the identifiers declared in its source codes.
+These are not the same in the target code (to avoid conflicts with keywords).
+If you have a variably named MyVar, then I'm planning to put $CI{MyVar}IC$ in the purecode and Scyndi should put it in
+  - Other than that PURECODE does what the name suggests, Scyndi will not touch this code.
+Any parse errors or other nasty stuff in a purecode block will only be seen by the compilers of the target language, this can make PURECODE a bit nasty so it should only be used when really needed ;P